wendyverdonk93/docs/content/faq/getting-started/account-approval.md

 In order to perform the check mentioned above, we kindly request you to [upload](https://merchant.multisafepay.com/activation) the following documents in your account:

 * Copy of a certified Chamber of Commerce extract (no older than six months)
 * Copy (in color) of a valid ID of the directors and/or of the person(s) with 25 percent or more interest in a company, i.e. shares, control, or profit sharing.
+We advise you to use the [KopieID app](https://www.rijksoverheid.nl/onderwerpen/identiteitsfraude/vraag-en-antwoord/veilige-kopie-identiteitsbewijs) to hide personal information on your passport or ID
 * A payment in the amount of 1 EUR transferred from your business bank account.
 Important: the trade name of your business bank account must be an exact match to (one of) the trade name(s) listed on you Chamber of Commerce extract.
 * Signed MultiSafepay agreement